avbmfff/avbmfff/README.md

 ## 👩‍💻 About Me
 I am a passionate developer with a keen interest in software quality assurance (AQA) in Java.
 I am not afraid to take on new tasks and always strive to find optimal solutions for them.
 I am constantly developing in the field of information technology, taking part in hackathons and seminars.
 In my work, I appreciate the consistency of actions and the clear formulation of technical tasks.
 I am open to learning and always ready to improve my professional level.

 My path to automated testing was driven by a wide range of interesting tasks related to optimizing manual testing, as well as technological areas such as Java/Kotlin, Python, TypeScript, TestNG, Playwright, and Selenide.
+I am currently developing my knowledge of C# and C++.
 In addition, I am attracted to the field of DevOps, and now I am actively studying Docker, CI/CD, Jenkins and Kubernetes technologies.

 ![Snake Animation](https://raw.githubusercontent.com/Platane/snk/output/github-contribution-grid-snake.svg)